bitbutts/pf-sqldb/README.md

 ## Script: Transaction Importer -> transaction_feed.py

 This section documents the Python script used to pull and process transactions from the XRPL network and insert them into the `pft_transactions` database table.
+It's set to work as an AWS lambda function.

 ### Overview
 The script connects to the XRPL JSON-RPC API to fetch transactions for a specific account and filters for token payments.
 The relevant data is then inserted into the `pft_transactions` table in a PostgreSQL database.